Posted on August 7, 2020

 How long did they live in Gardena?

-And when did Diana and her family move to 13055 Moorpark St?
+When did Diana and her family move to 13055 Moorpark St. in Studio City/Sherman Oaks?

 I first connected the family to 13055 Moorpark St. address by an online city building permit dated in Dec. of 1952.

-This house was located on the west side of Studio City close to the eastern border with Sherman Oaks.
+This house on Moorpark Street was located on the west side of Studio City close to the eastern border with Sherman Oaks.
 Specifically, off of the intersection of Coldwater Canyon and Ventura Blvd.

-The Los Angeles River is nearby as is Sportsman’s Lodge; a classic Hollywood and SFV landmark.
-Apparently you could fish there.
+The Los Angeles River is nearby the house as is Sportsman’s Lodge; a classic Hollywood and SFV landmark.

-The family knew about the area for some time because Joseph’s only sister Kathryn Marinello, and her husband Anthony. opened a food store at 13251 Moorpark in 1947.
+The family knew about the area in the SFV for some time because Joseph’s only sister Kathryn Marinello, and her husband Anthony opened a food store at 13251 Moorpark in 1947.

 There is a 1947 City document I have been unable to download; indicating a “food store” at 13251 Moorpark St. The building was not owned by the Marinellos.

-Meanwhile..Diana’s father Robert Morgan Cotterell also moved to the SFV around this time, but further west of his daughters and ex-wife.
-His current wife Patricia/Pat and their two children, born in 1950 and 1951, (while his first 2 daughters were in Gardena according to the 1950 census) start out in the Canoga Park/Winnetka area on Lurline Ave.
+Meanwhile……Diana’s father Robert Morgan Cotterell also moved to the SFV around this time, but further west of his daughters and ex-wife.
+His new wife Patricia/Pat and their two children, born in 1950 and 1951, (while his first 2 daughters were in Gardena according to the 1950 census) start out in the Canoga Park/Winnetka area on Lurline Ave.

 It’s the first of many moves for them around Los Angeles due to Bob Cotterell Sr.’s career at Douglas Aircraft.